 [H1] Estimating Parameters of the MM Index

-To facilitate the use of the MM index in different electronic health record (EHR) systems, appendix A contains an SQL code that will estimate the likelihood ratio associated with diagnoses of patients .
-It relies on ICD-9 codes, a similar SQL can be run for ICD-10, thereby allowing the EHR to adjust for changes in the coding procedures.
+To facilitate the use of the MM index in different EHR systems, appendix A contains an SQL code that will estimate the likelihood ratio associated with diagnoses of patients .
+It relies on ICD-9 codes; a similar SQL can be run for ICD-10, thereby allowing the EHR to adjust for changes in the coding procedures.
 In addition, a similar SQL code can be run for procedures, exposure to medications, and categorized physiological measures, as well as age ranges, thereby allowing the prognostic index to reflect more than diagnoses.

 [H1] Calculation of Likelihood Ratios